-Purvi G. Patel is an associate in the Litigation Department of Morrison & Foerster’s Los Angeles office and a member of the firm’s Consumer Litigation and Class Action practice group.
+Purvi G. Patel is a partner in the Litigation Department of Morrison & Foerster’s Los Angeles office and a member of the firm’s Consumer Litigation and Class Action practice group.
 Ms. Patel’s practice includes a broad range of complex litigation in federal and state court and she advises clients in a variety of commercial litigation matters, with a focus on consumer class action defense.
 She represents, among others, retailers, banks, manufacturers, and insurers in litigation involving contract disputes, unfair competition, false advertising, consumer fraud, data security, and privacy.
 Ms. Patel has also developed expertise advising clients regarding the impact of various California laws and regulations on existing and proposed business practices, including the collection and use of personal information under the State’s Song-Beverly Credit Card Act.

 Before joining Morrison & Foerster, Ms. Patel served as a law clerk to the Hon.
 Consuelo B. Marshall, U.S. District Court for the Central District of California.
 Prior to her clerkship, she was an associate at McDermott Will & Emery LLP in Chicago.